sourcegraph/careers/job-descriptions/software-engineer-intern.md

 ### About the role

-You will:

-- Be paired with a mentor who will help you plan your work and teach you what you need to know.
+*This is a paid internship*

-- Help build Sourcegraph, a multi-tier application (web, CLI, browser extensions, API, data stores, services) written primarily in TypeScript (frontend) and Go (backend).
+As an intern, you will help build Sourcegraph, a multi-tier application (web, CLI, browser extensions, API, data stores, services) written primarily in TypeScript (frontend) and Go (backend).
+You will be matched with a mentor who will help plan your work, and then you will have responsibility and autonomy to get the work done.
-- Have the freedom to creatively tackle various CS challenges while building products and infrastructure that are fundamental to the growth and success of the business.
-- Have the opportunity to interact directly with our customers to help them deploy/configure our software, and solve issues that they encounter.

 Ideal candidates:

-- Are pursuing a computer science undergraduate or graduate degree and are at least an undergraduate Junior.
+- Are pursuing a computer science undergraduate or graduate degree.
-- Are interested in building (or have already built) tools for developers.
+- Can demonstrate passion and excitement about developer tools (e.g. have built a developer tool, contributed to open source developer tools or other open source projects, written blog posts or talks about development, etc.)
+- Have submitted a PR in any one of our repos (and linked to it in their application)!

 Example intern projects from past years: